-- Familiarize themselves with the Hawkes Learning System and MS Excel spreadsheets. - Select the student-training link and listen to the presentation for HAWKES LEARNING. - Become familiar with Excel and the Excel tools provided in the Calculation Aids folder on the main Learning Module page (The link is on the main menu on the left side of the online classroom). - Select and preview the lecture presentations and then listen to the recorded lectures (online and blended courses).
+- Familiarize themselves with the Hawkes Learning System MS Excel spreadsheets, and Minitab software (if used). - Select the student-training link and listen to the presentation for HAWKES LEARNING. - For those students who would like to use Minitab, read the Minitab documents (Meet Minitab) to familiarize with the software functions.
+These documents are found at the bottom of the main Learning Module page, in Canvas. - Become familiar with Excel and the Excel tools provided in the Calculation Aids folder on the main Learning Module page (The link is on the main menu on the left side of the online classroom). - Select and preview the lecture presentations and then listen to the recorded lectures (online and blended courses).
 Use the textbook as an additional reference for your understanding of the material presented in the lectures. - Listen to any given appropriate assignment specific tutorial or Question and Answer. - Complete the homework assignments.
-In completing the homework assignments follow the instructions given in this syllabus. - Recommended Study/Practice/Certify Schedule for each chapter (may be completed sooner) - Mon-Wed: Attend scheduled lectures.
-View associated recordings (Lectures and Worked Examples, as well as Excel tutorials as needed). - o Thurs-Fri: Practice in Hawkes Learning (Use associated Excel Spreadsheets as needed). - Sat-Sun: Certify in Hawkes Learning (Use associated Excel Spreadsheets as needed).

-o Mon -Sat: Ask clarifying questions in the module discussion threads.
+In completing the homework assignments follow the instructions given in this syllabus. - Recommended Study/Practice/Certify Schedule for each chapter (may be completed sooner) - Mon-Wed: View associated recordings (Lectures and Worked Examples, as well as Minitab/Excel tutorials as needed) - Thurs-Fri: Practice in Hawkes Learning (Use associated Excel Spreadsheets or Minitab, as needed). - Sat-Sun: Certify in Hawkes Learning (Use associated Excel Spreadsheets or Minitab, as needed). - Mon -Sat: Ask clarifying questions in the module discussion threads.